 Read this extract from this book “The Political Development of Tanganyika” by J Clagett Taylor, with reference to Sir Donald Cameron and his opposition to 3rd Lord Delamere (This extract arranged by the management of the Delamere Group).
 To obtain a copy of this book, go to this link at our online bookstore, Political Development of Tanganyika

-11. One of our readers has just recently read this great book “Islands of White” published by the Duke University for International Studies.
+11. One of our readers from Cambridge, UK, has just recently read this great book “Islands of White” published by the Duke University for International Studies.
 In his study, Islands of White: Settler Society & Culture in Kenya & Southern Rhodesia, Dane Kennedy offers a novel perspective on the social dynamics of white settler colonies in imperialist Africa.
 Kennedy convincingly illustrates how these white societies were able to create a distinct and unified culture.
 Presenting a new interpretation of white settler society, Kennedy analytically demonstrates how the social identity of white colonists was radically recast to accommodate their special circumstances.
 Kennedy's study is of long lasting importance to the field of African history because it reveals the powerful dynamics of solidarity within colonial societies which consequently enabled them to create and maintain a system of domination over the indigenous African population.
 To obtain a copy, visit our online book store and select Islands of White: Settler Society and Culture in Kenya and Southern Rhodesia, 1890-1939 (Duke University Center for international studies public)

 12. Read also this more detailed account by reporter Sarah Staples (late sister-in-law of her HRH, Anne, Princess Royal) in the Leicester Mercury newspaper regarding this divorce and the illicit relationship of Algerman Edwyn Burnaby, husband of Sybil, the sister of 3rd Lord Delamere, with a Lady Sophie Scott, sent in by our research team in Cambridge, England, click here.